grupa-ai/agent-mcp/README.md

 - **Need Help?** Tap into a global network of specialized agents
 - **No Lock-in**: Works with any framework or custom implementation
 - **One Line**: That's all it takes to join the network

+## Supported Frameworks and Protocols

+AgentMCP currently supports:
+- LangChain
+- CrewAI
+- Custom Agents
+- A2A Protocol (Coming Soon)

+Unlike other solutions that compete with existing frameworks, AgentMCP acts as a universal connector, similar to how the Internet connects different computer networks.
+We don't replace protocols like A2A - we enable them to work together seamlessly across organizational boundaries.

+### Coming Soon
+- 🔜 **Autogen**: Integration in development
+- 🔜 **LlamaIndex**: Planned support
+- 🔜 **A2A Protocol**: Future compatibility

 ### 🔌 Availability & Connection